PHLAK/blog.chriskankiewicz.com/content/cactuscon-2014-ctf-writeup.md

     }

 That's a bingo!
-We now have the method of file hashing along with the secret string concatenated with the file name.
+We now have the method of file hashing along with the secret string that gets concatenated with the file name.
 With this information we can actively exploit the file upload form and generate a valid hash for any file we choose.

 ### Shelling the Server